Markavian/mkv25-responsive-website/deploy/README.md

 - Copy and rename .ftppass-template to .ftppass
 - Populate .ftppass with FTP Username and Password details

+Then run: `npm install`

+Provided the FTP details are correct, you can then run the stage and live release commands:
+- stage-code
+- stage-images
+- stage-all
+- live-release

 ## Configuration

 Other variables you might want to change, include: